 5. It will be possible to remove any unnecessary product functionality thanks to partial deliveries (focused on providing certain functionalities that add value first) and customer engagement.

 6. Agile methodologies enable product quality to be enhanced.
 The ongoing contact between developers and consumers helps ensure that what the customer is asking for and wants is exactly the final product.
 It is possible to accept technical excellence with this strategy, thereby obtaining a technologically superior product.

 7. Both mistakes and concerns can be easily notified during the project.
 All those issues that might occur from the beginning can be addressed, thus improving costs and delivery.

 8. Finally, agile methodologies allow us to make our investments efficient.
 The client will have fast access to those functionalities that add value by accelerating the return on investment thanks to the realization of early deliveries.

 We are working on an Agile strategy, our teams are:

-- Hold meetings for stand-ups and iteration preparation where we explore, prioritize, and track storeys .
+- Holding meetings for stand-ups and iteration preparation where we explore, prioritize, and track storeys .

-- To help ensure higher quality code, use pair programming.
+- Using pair programming to help ensure higher quality code.

-- Write code and then test and deploy it, such as Concourse, through a continuous integration / continuous delivery tool.
+- Write code and then testing and deploying it, such as Concourse, through a continuous integration / continuous delivery tool.